Integrated storage assignment for an e-grocery fulfilment centre: Accounting for day-of-week demand patterns

 Irrespective of the type of picking system, the majority of the articles dealing with storage assignment assume a given demand scenario for which the assignment is optimised.
 In practice, however, demand is subject to variation: In case of the e-grocery retailer considered in this paper, for example, there are multiple demand variation patterns depending on the day of week and on the season, and there are long-term trends leading to structural changes in customer buying behaviour (e.g.\ increased demand for vegan and vegetarian products).
 Clearly, as noted by \citet{Pazour2015}, a storage assignment which is optimal for a given demand scenario may be suboptimal for another scenario.
-As a consequence, there are several papers such as \citet{Christofides1973}, \citet{Chen2011}, or \citet{Pazour2015} dealing with rearranging the storage location configuration of warehouses.
+As a consequence, there are several papers such as those by \citet{Christofides1973}, \citet{Chen2011}, or \citet{Pazour2015} dealing with rearranging the storage location configuration of warehouses.
 While such adaptation of the storage assignment is useful in case of long-term demand fluctuations, when it comes to short-term demand variations, such an adaptation is typically not feasible or meaningful from an economical perspective.

-In the following exposition, we will use the term \textit{robust storage assignment} to refer to the problem of determining a storage assignment in presence of short-term variations that cannot be countered by storage reallocations.
-Research on this topic is relatively scarce and mostly considers warehouse designs that substantially differ from the setting of the business partner considered in this paper: For the case of a unit-load warehouse, \citet{ang2012} deal with finding a storage allocation policy in presence of varying demands.
+Research on variation-aware storage assignment is relatively scarce and mostly considers warehouse designs that substantially differ from the setting of the business partner considered in this paper: For the case of a unit-load warehouse, \citet{ang2012} deal with finding a storage allocation policy in presence of varying demands.
 They show that their policy obtained using robust optimisation significantly outperforms variation-agnostic policies from the literature when it comes to expected performance.
 For a warehouse storing pallets from a car parts manufacturer, \citet{Kofler2015} discuss a robust storage reallocation strategy, that is, one that is robust to small demand variations, thereby reducing the need for storage reallocations.
-When it comes to pick-and-pass warehouses, we are not aware of any article dealing with finding a storage assignment that is robust against short-term variations.
+When it comes to pick-and-pass warehouses, we are not aware of any article dealing with finding a storage assignment that performs well in presence of short-term demand variations.